nyorain/vil/docs/own/design.md

 and hooked input handling can happen in different threads.

 Where does the overlay live?
 Member of dev?
 Probably the easiest.

+# Command viewing for gui applications

+GUI-focused applications (in comparison to games) might redraw lazily, see e.g. GDK4 applications rendered with Vulkan.
+This makes the command viewer in the swapchain mode a mess.

+Alternative idea: Display the submitted commands more like a profiling timeline.
+The user can freely navigate around in that.
+When a command is selected, we can still try to find commands like that in the current frame (e.g. same pipeline used, same position in frame just as optional condition?) for introspection.

+Could even go one step further and allow explicit command searching/finding.
+Like "show me commands using this pipe"
+And maybe then also what to capture for those commands?